ksu-is/Speed-Typing-Test/projectroadmap.md

 # Sprint 2
 ***
-- [X] Continue adding code and cleaning it up.
+- [X] Continue adding code and cleaning up code repository.
--
+- [ ] Add code that will import time and math.
+- [ ] Add code that will change the phrase needed to type every time.
-- [ ] Add to roadmap if needed.
+- [X] Add to roadmap if needed.

+# Sprint 3
+***
+- [X] Tweak any final changes to code and project
+- [ ] Create powerpoint slides that explain project
+- [ ] Copy Github Repository for D2L